Cenote Guide in Yucatan, Mexico

 For more information, you can visit the official website of the Mexican Tourism Secretariat.

-Tips and Advice for Foreign Tourists
+Essential Tips and Advice for Foreign Tourists

-Bringing Prescription Medications to Mexico
+Bringing Prescription Medicines to Mexico

-Do Not Bring Firearms or Ammunition
+Don’t Bring Firearms or Ammunition

 Type and Quantity of Items